INTERSECT-DIAL/dial/README.md

 `pip install intersect-sdk`

-To install boalaas from source, git clone this repository and run the following from the root directory (that is, within the neeter-active-learning directory):
+To install Dial from source, git clone this repository and run the following from the root directory (that is, within the neeter-active-learning directory):

 `pip install .`

-Alternatively, both intersect-sdk and boalaas may be installed with the following:
+Alternatively, both intersect-sdk and Dial may be installed with the following:

 `pip install -e .`